julelnik/digital_ethics-/README.md

 ### Research question
 How the concept space of the Digital Ethics research looks like?

-### Aim of the research is to identify the range of the topics around Digital Ethics studies.
+### Aim of the research
+To identify the range of the topics around Digital Ethics studies.

 The notebook intends to analyse 50 scientific articles on Digital Ethics to visualize the discourse space.